fei152/v2ray-poseidon/README.md

   - Poseidon-V2ray node
 3. To config with ease, a bran-new [v2ray config generator](https://github.com/ColetteContreras/poseidon-v2ray-config-generator) is going to be introduced to Poseidon-master.

+## Versions

+### Tenet

+All features is going to be available for any version, the only one difference is user scale. **They'll be in effect for users which user id is not greater than 50 for `Community` version**.
+Contact us to get an `Enterprise` version which has no limit of user scale, if needed.

+- Community version, which will be released on [GitHub releases](https://github.com/ColetteContreras/v2ray-poseidon/releases)
+- Enterprise version, which you are able to get it via [TG group: v2ray_poseidon](https://t.me/v2ray_poseidon)

 ## Contact

 Get in touch via [TG group: v2ray_poseidon](https://t.me/v2ray_poseidon)